Post updated August 5:

 Other safety measures to expect on board:

-- To align with the Centers for Disease Control (CDC) recommendations and to keep our guests and employees safe, masks will be mandatory for all our guests starting May 11.
-Additionally, Alaska Airlines and Horizon Air employees who cannot maintain six feet of physical distance during interactions with guests or co-workers will also be required to wear masks starting May 4.
+- To align with the Centers for Disease Control (CDC) recommendations and to keep our guests and employees safe, masks will be mandatory for all our guests.
+Additionally, Alaska Airlines and Horizon Air employees who cannot maintain six feet of physical distance during interactions with guests or co-workers are required to wear masks as of May 4.
 This includes pilots, flight attendants and customer service agents.

 - Guests will be expected to bring their own mask and will be required to wear it throughout the airport and flight experience.
 Additional supplies will be available for those who forget their face masks.
 Specific details about the face mask requirements will be shared with guests in pre-trip communications before their date of travel.
 The temporary policy will be reevaluated periodically as guidance evolves.

 - We’ve updated our onboard service to limit the interaction between our flight crews and guests.
 Learn more.

 - We’ve removed all seatback contents, except for the safety card to limit the spread of germs.

 - We’ve enhanced our aircraft cleaning procedures between flights.
 Watch video.

 - We’ve suspended our warm towel service in First Class.